mxagar/music_genre_classification/README.md

 mlflow run . -P hydra_options="main.project_name='music_genre_classification_prod'"
 ```

-Since the repository is publicly released, anyone can run the code as follows:
+Since the repository is publicly released, anyone can **run the code remotely** as follows:

 ```bash
 # Go to a new empty folder